3robi

-Mohamed Abbas (born 24 January 1995), known professionally as 3robi, is a Dutch-Moroccan rapper.
-Born in Amsterdam, he started his musical career in 2013.
-His debut studio album, Jonge jongen naar de top, was released in 2017 and reached at number-one on the Dutch Album Top 100.
-In 2019, 3robi founded his own record label Spow Business and released his second album in the next year.
+Anass Haouam (born 24 January 1995), better known by his stage name 3robi, is a Dutch-Moroccan rapper.
+Born in Amsterdam, he started his musical career in 2014.
+His debut studio album, Jonge jongen naar de top, was released in 2017 and reached number one on the Dutch Album Top 100.
+In 2019, 3robi founded his own record label Spow Business and released his second album the next year.

 Early life

 Bos en Lommer in Amsterdam-West, where 3robi grew up.

-Mohamed Abass was born and raised in the suburbs of Kharkiv in Vovchansk, a neighborhood of Moroccan immigrants.
-His parents are originally from Casablanca, Morocco.
+Anass Haouam was born and raised in Bos en Lommer, Amsterdam to Moroccan parents.
 From the age of twelve to nineteen, he resided in IJburg in Amsterdam-Oost.
 He has three brothers: Yassine, Sami and Aim.
 Yassine is a record producer and has produced multiple songs for him under the name YassineBeats.
-Sami is a football player, while Aim is a rapper and constantly collaborates with him.
-Anass is given the nickname 3robi in his teenage years by his friends, being the only Moroccan from Casablanca in his neighborhood.
+Sami is a football player, while Aim is a rapper and frequently collaborates with him.
+Anass was given the nickname 3robi in his teenage years by his friends, being the only Moroccan from Casablanca in his neighborhood.
 It designates the inhabitants of the countryside which surrounds his town of origin.
-In his youth he is interested in rap and football, and is inspired by Dutch rappers Sjaak and Naffer.
+In his youth, he showed interest in rap and football, and is inspired by Dutch rappers Sjaak and Naffer.

 Career

 2013–2018: Beginnings and Jonge jongen naar de top

-Starting his career in 2013, 3robi achieved his first success in 2017 with the single "Sinds een puber" featuring LouiVos and Kingsize, which reached at number 97 in the Dutch Single Top 100.
-Since then 3robi collaborated with artists such as Mula B, Dopebwoy and Yung Felix.
-In 2017, he is featured on the single "Cartier" by Dopebwoy along with Chivv, which peaked at number five in the Dutch chart and has become his highest-charting single in the country so far.
+Starting his career in 2013, 3robi achieved his first success in 2017 with the single "Sinds een puber" featuring LouiVos and Kingsize, which reached number 97 on the Dutch Single Top 100.
+Since then, 3robi has collaborated with artists such as Mula B, Dopebwoy and Yung Felix.
+In 2017, he featured on the single "Cartier" by Dopebwoy along with Chivv, which peaked at number five in the Dutch chart and has become his highest-charting single in the country so far.